ACVeronikaBalogova/EN-Helpy/EN/how-to-use-posting-groups-in-transfer-orders.md

 1. Use function ![Lightbulb that opens Tell me feature (Alt + Q)](../../media/ui-search/search_small.png "Tell me what do you want to do (Alt + Q)") search **Transfer Routes**.
 2. Select the desired combination of transfer locations and open **Special Transfer Details**.
-3. VFill in the required fields and the fields General trading account for delivery and General trading account for receipt.
+3. Fill in the required fields and the fields General trading account for delivery and General trading account for receipt.
 4. Confirm with Close.

 ## Use

 When creating a Transfer Order, the set posting groups are automatically inserted from the Transfer Routes for the corresponding combination of warehouses between which the items are transferred.